BDelapo/Boolean-Expression-Calculator/README.md

 # Boolean-Expression-Calculator

-A simple way to view the truth tables of boolean expressions.
+#### A simpler, user-friendly way to view the truth tables of boolean expressions.

+This boolean expression calculator consists of a ReactJS front-end and a Django back-end whose communications are facilitated via API calls.
+The ReactJS front-end obtains and parses the user input, which is passed to the Django back-end that utilizes Numpy and Pandas to return the resulting logic.

+This is inspired by my frustration with online boolean expression calculators and their lack of user-friendliness while studying Computer Science.